 Some say the gas impingement operating system “poops where it eats”.
 But is that really fair?
-Here are Richard Mann’s 6 factual observations in the AR-15 gas impingement vs. piston debate.
+Here are Richard Mann's 6 factual observations in the AR-15 direct impingement vs. gas piston debate.

 As someone who tests and reviews guns for a variety of firearms periodicals, I’ve had the opportunity to test versions of both the gas impingement and piston-driven ARs.
 Here are my factual discoveries:

 1. Piston-driven guns run much cleaner.
 Fire a 30-round magazine through a piston-driven AR and it will look just as clean afterwards as it did before you fired it.

 2. Piston-driven guns run much cooler.
 You’ll have to shoot about 100 rounds through a piston gun and a gas gun to really feel the difference, but it is there.

 3. On average, piston-driven guns are less accurate.
 This does not mean piston-driven ARs are inaccurate, but, looking over my test records, the most accurate ARs I’ve tested have been those that work with the gas impingement system.